BodenmillerGroup/steinbock/docs/cli/preprocessing.md

 This will create a *steinbock* panel at the specified location (defaults to `panel.csv`) as follows:

   - If an IMC panel file (in *IMC Segmentation Pipeline*[^1] format, undocumented) exists at the specified location (defaults to `raw/panel.csv`), it is converted to the [*steinbock* panel format](../file-types.md#panel).
-  - If no IMC panel file was found, the *steinbock* panel is created based on the first acquisition in the first .mcd file found at the specified location (defaults to `raw`).
+  - If no IMC panel file was found, the *steinbock* panel is created based on all acquisitions in all .mcd files found at the specified location (defaults to `raw`).
-  - If no IMC panel file and no .mcd file were found, the *steinbock* panel is created based on the first .txt file found at the specified location (defaults to `raw`).
+  - If no IMC panel file and no .mcd file were found, the *steinbock* panel is created based on all .txt files found at the specified location (defaults to `raw`).

+!!! note "Different panels"
+    In principle, IMC supports acquiring a different panel for each .mcd/.txt file and acquisition.
+When creating a *steinbock* panel from .mcd/.txt files, the created panel will contain all targets found in any of the input files.
+During image conversion (see below), only targets marked as `keep=1` in the panel file will be retained; imaging data with missing channels (identified by the `channel` column in the panel file) are skipped.

 ### Image conversion